CerJeo-C/MDSC508_Thesis/README.md

 preprocessScript508.sh is the script used to run the preprocessing scripts on ARC, which uses SLURM

 The Models folder provides all the scripts with each of the 5 models. it also contains the scripts used to run them on ARC, and to run the test Dataset on them.

+The MedCamCode folder provides the code to save HR-pQCT images as Nii files, upscale the attention maps, and generate a heatmap on the attention map.

+Install ITK snap, load the original image, then load the modified attention map from the ColorMap and CreateAttentionMap scripts.
+Treat the attention map as a segementation, and a heatmap will be overlayed over the original image.
+Adjust the pixel colors as desired.